Data Protection Declaration

 Direct personal data in the form of personal contact data and demographic information that you notify us of:

-Such data is only collected by GLOCK with your consent if you actively and voluntarily provide it to us during your visit to our Web Site by filling out the contact form.
+Such data is only collected by GLOCK with your consent if you actively and voluntarily provide it to us during your visit to our Web Site by filling out one of our contact forms (general or technical request).
 This includes the following data: first and last name, country, email address, telephone number and age group.
 We collect, process and save this data for the execution and response to your query or message.
 To do this, we need your email address, so that we know where we can send our answer to, your name, so that we can address you personally, and your country of origin, so that we can assign your query to the respective employee in charge for this country.
 The age group is collected in order to be able to assign you to a customer group for the purposes of target group oriented market analysis.

 Technical data and data about usage: